alecap92/whatsapp_api_masivo/README.md

 - `key`: Unique access token that you can generate on the whatsapp api configuration on Meta for developers platform
 - `file`: The Excel (XLS, XLSX) or CSV file containing the message data.
 The first row must contain column headers: `Name`, `Phone`, `Variable`, followed by the data rows with corresponding values.
 - `wsIdentifier`: Identifier for the WhatsApp Number sender that you can also get on the Meta for developers platform
+- `language`: The language in which the template is formated, could be 'en' or 'es' depending on your region or how you decided to set it.

 The file should have this structure: